stuartemiddleton/uos_clpsych/README.md

 + [fastText embedding vectors](https://dl.fbaipublicfiles.com/fasttext/vectors-english/wiki-news-300d-1M.vec.zip)

 ## Preparing dataset
 The dataset provided by the CLPsych organiser cannot be shared.
 To get the dataset, you can communicate with the [CLPsych organiser](https://clpsych.org/).
-The dataset consist of two types a .csv and .json files.
-Each CSV file contains user posts (with time, user-id, posts labels) in a particular timeline and the filename as the timeline ID.
-Each JSON consist of user-id, timelines, and user-risk label and the filename as the user ID.
-We prepare a single CSV file containing both the informations (i.e. JSON and CSV files).
-The following is the structure how we prepared for the CSV file to train and test our model.
+The dataset consist of two types of files: *file-type-A*.csv and *file-type-B*.json.
+Each *file-type-A*.csv contains information about user posts (with time, user-id, posts labels) in a particular timeline and the filename (*file-type-A*) is the timeline ID.
+Each *file-type-B*.json consist of user-id, timelines, and user-risk label and the filename (*file-type-B*) is the user ID.
+We merge all the files and prepare a single CSV file containing both the informations in *file-type-A* and *file-type-B*.
+The following relational table structure shows how we prepared for the single CSV file merging all the information of *file-type-A* and *file-type-B*.

 | Timeline_ID | User_ID | User_risk | Content | Post_ID | Post_label |